yorikvanhavre/FreeCAD-NativeIFC/README.md

 * Select the BlenderBIM importer (bb_import)
 * A FreeCAD document is created
 * An object is created representing the IFC root document + project
+* Right-click the IFC root document object and select **Expand**
+* A site object, or any other child object is created.
+You can further expand those children

 ### Notes